NoroffFEU/development-platforms/src/content/docs/databases/Xata/xata-case-study.md

 - 2024: They have several features in Beta live on their site, including PR based workflow, Usage metrics and Vector search.

 ## Main Features

-- **Branching:** Create a new branch of your data to work on new features or experiments without affecting the main branch.|
-- **Collaboration:** Xata supports collaborative features that help teams work on the same data in real-time.
-- **Developer-Friendly API:** No need for extensive SQL knowledge
-- **Serverless Architecture:** Xata automatically handles scaling and performance optimization, allowing developers to avoid manual database server management
-- **Full-Text Search:** | Powered by Elasticsearch, customizable to make it extremely easy to build a powerful search experience in your app
-- **Integrations:** GitHub, Vercel and Netlify integrations makes Xata the perfect pairing for preview deployment workflows.
-- **Tutorials:** Xata provides a packed [blog](https://xata.io/blog), [YouTube channel](https://www.youtube.com/@xataio) and great [Docs](https://xata.io/docs) to get you started.

 | Feature                      | Description                                                                                                                                                        |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |